 Imagine you put two identical pieces of metal in an oven set to 400°F/204°C. If you take one piece out as soon as the oven reaches 400°F, but leave the other ten minutes longer before removing, would you expect both pieces to take the same amount of time to cool down?
 Even though both pieces were at the same maximum temperature, one had more time to absorb heat.

 Something similar happens in coffee roasting.
 When you roast coffee, there’s a continuous cycle of adding green coffee to the barrel and allowing roasted coffee to drop out.
 In this process, the drum experiences fluctuations in how much thermal energy it stores.
-Managing these changes is an important part of achieving your desired roast curve every time.
+Managing these changes is an important part of achieving consistency with your desired roast curve every time.

 A roaster inspects roasted coffee beans.
 Credit: Devon Barker